mchmarny/dctl/README.md

 # dctl

-`dctl` is an open source project created to provide a quick insight into the activity of a single repo or an entire GitHub organization across the two main dimensions:
+`dctl` is an open source project aiming to provide a quick insight into the activity of a single repo or an entire GitHub organization.
+Some of the questions it can help you answer:

-* Volume of developer events over time (PR, issue, and their comments)
+* Volume of collaboration events over time (PR, issue, and their comments)
-* Contributions by developer entity affiliation during time period (company or organization)
+* Number of developers and their entity affiliation per period (company or organization)

+> The list of additional insight being worked on is available [here](https://github.com/mchmarny/dctl/issues?q=is%3Aissue+is%3Aopen+label%3Ainsight)

 ![](docs/img/screenshot.png)